threefoldfoundation/info_sdk/src/capacity_layer/k8s_cluster.md

 ```

 If you already have a kube config file usually located in `~/.kube/config`
-you can edit it and add the new cluster with the informations written on k3s.yaml
+you can edit it and add the new cluster with the information written on k3s.yaml

-here is an example of `~/.kube/config`
+Here is an example of `~/.kube/config`

 ```yaml
 apiVersion: v1